 GCC-3.4 (used by BCC1) |

-End of life | (BCC1 -mflat users migrate to BCC2) |
+End of Life | (BCC1 -mflat users migrate to BCC2) |

 GCC-4.1 (used by VxWorks 6.7) |

-Legacy | EOL upstream, Wind River EOL since Jan 1, 2019 |
+End of Life | EOL upstream, Wind River EOL since Jan 1, 2019 |

 GCC-4.4 (used by BCC1, RTEMS-4.10) |